Kerry-Kornfeld-Lab/wormPOP1.0/ReadMe.txt

 This package includes the following files:
-WormEnergy.dpr -- the main Delphi project file with almost all the Pascal code WormEnergy.exe – Compiled, executable file for WIndows DosStuff.pas -- utilities for formatting text input and output POISSONU.pas -- Generates random variables with a Poisson distribution WormNRG.inp -- a text file in which input parameters are specified summary_input_output_files.xlsx – summary and cross reference of inputs used for all figures, key for output files
+WormEnergy.dpr -- the main Delphi project file with almost all the Pascal code WormEnergy.exe – Compiled, executable file for Windows SysUtils.pas -- part of the Delphi7 package.
+DosStuff.pas -- utilities for formatting text input and output POISSONU.pas -- Generates random variables with a Poisson distribution WormNRG.inp -- a text file in which input parameters are specified summary_input_output_files.xlsx – summary and cross reference of inputs used for all figures, key for output files

 System Requirements
 	This PASCAL source is written to be compiled by Borland Delphi vx 7 (2002).
 With trivial modifications, I believe it can be made to run under Lazarus, and with a few more tweaks under Free Pascal.
+The main file is the DPr file, and it "uses" three PAS files, two of which are creations of Josh Mitteldorf, and the third, SysUtils.pas, is distributed with the Delphi Pascal compiler.
 	It runs under Windows vx 7+ but operates in a DOS window, with only a text interface.
 	Input is in a text file called WormNRG.inp, which is self-documenting.
 	Output is in the form of CSV files.